lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

       Make sure you select the correct cycle branch when opening a PR.
       By default GitHub will assign the ``main`` branch as a target to all PRs.
-      You must manually select the cycle branch in this occasion.
+      You must manually select the cycle branch on this occasion.

   - If new revisions to the current cycle (say cycle 20) are needed to support the production environment, ticket branches out of ``main`` should be created and PRs must be opened and merged back to ``main``, as usual.